lee0c/lee0c.github.io/_posts/2023-10-08-leatherworking.md

 - (need to have) a beveler.
 I have a smooth beveler at the moment, but am waiting on a checked beveler in the mail as I think I will like that look better
 - (need to have) as mentioned previously, mallet or maul
 - (nice to have) literally any other stamps i guess
 - (nice to have) templates! it really helps to start out with some designs made for swivel knife.
-I got a few from [dadhands](https://www.dadhands.ca/)
+I got a few (both free and paid) from [dadhands](https://www.dadhands.ca/)

 ### zippers